Bury, Greater Manchester: Sport

-Bury F.C. was the town's local football club.
-Bury played in League One, the third tier of English football, when it was expelled from the Football League in August 2019 due to unpaid debts and poor ownership.
+Bury F.C. is the town's local football club.
+Bury play in the Northern Premier League, West Division, the eighth tier of English football.
+Bury gained worldwide publicity in August 2019 when the club were expelled from the Football League due to unpaid debts and poor ownership.
+In 2019, the phoenix Club Bury AFC was created, and merged with BFCSS in May 2023, returning to their former name a month later.
+The nickname for the club, the Shakers, has become a demonym for the residents of Bury.

 The Lancashire Spinners are a basketball team based in Bury.
-They compete in the second tier English Basketball League Division 1, and have done so since promotion from Division 2 in 2015.
+They compete in the second-tier English Basketball League Division 1, and have done so since promotion from Division 2 in 2015.
 The club have close ties with nearby Myerscough College.

 Bury Broncos are a Rugby League team based in the Prestwich area.
 Formed in 2008, they play in the North West Men's League and will compete in Division 1 in the 2021 season.

 Culture

 Performing arts

 The Met arts centre, based in the Derby Hall on Market Street, is a small performing arts venue promoting a programme of theatre, music and comedy events.
 The Met has hosted famous comedy acts such as Peter Kay, Jason Manford, Steve Coogan and Eddie Izzard in their days before fame.